OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 OpenStack Neutron is capable of peering with external routers running Border Gateway Protocol (BGP).
 This is accomplished via [Neutron Dynamic Routing](https://docs.openstack.org/neutron-dynamic-routing/latest/) (NDR).

 Once dynamic routing is configured, certain address scopes are allowed to be advertised by a Neutron agent.
-Once subnets are created in a particular address scope, they will be shared via BGP and become available externally.
+When subnets are created in a particular address scope, they will be shared via BGP and become available externally.
 This is a form of network automation and helps to integrate an OpenStack cloud into an organizations network.

 ## Abstract